velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "…I… beg your pardon?"

-"If you were as bad as all that," Laurel responds, "you wouldn't be trying to make up for it all."
+"If you were as bad as all that," Laurel responds, "you wouldn't be trying to make up for it all servin' the common folk."
 He snuffs out his match and extends a hand.
 "Come along, then.
 We'll walk you safe to your tram stop."
 He glances at Sashuan.
 "If you'll pardon us, ma'am?"

 Sashuan meets his gaze for a long moment before glancing at Bluejay, who nods.
 "Alright," she says quietly.
 "If I catch you at this again, you'll *wish* a flogging was all you were in for."